ckaus/EpiPy/README.md

 # EpiPy
-A Tool for fitting SIR models.
+A Tool for fitting epidemic models.
 The supported models are:

  - [ ] SIR